Eastbourne: Beachy Head and the Downs

 The Eastbourne Downland provides a spectacular backdrop to the town.
 The 4,000 acres of farmland and downland are owned by the town of Eastbourne, following the 1926 Eastbourne Corporation Act, which aimed to protect their unspoilt beauty "in perpetuity".

 The Eastbourne Downs include Beachy Head cliff, to the west of the town, a famous beauty spot and an infamous suicide spot.
 Statistics are not officially published to reduce suicidal mimicry, but unofficial statistics show it to be the third most common suicide spot.

 The lighthouse at the foot of the cliff came into operation in October 1902.
-Although originally manned by two keepers, it has been remotely monitored by Trinity House via a landline since June 1983.
+Although originally staffed by two keepers, it has been remotely monitored by Trinity House via a landline since June 1983.
 Prior to its construction, shipping had been warned by the Belle Tout Lighthouse on the cliff top some 1640 yards to the west.
 Belle Tout Lighthouse was operational from 1834 to 1902, and closed because its light was not visible in mist and low cloud.
 It became a private residence, but was severely damaged in the Second World War by Canadian artillery.
 In 1956, it was rebuilt as a house and remains a dwelling to this day.
 In March 1999, the structure was moved 55 ft back from the cliff edge to save it from plunging into the sea.
 The structure may need to be moved again to safeguard it from cliff erosion.